phnx-im/infra/README.md

   expose the HTTP endpoints.
 A `Dockerfile` is available to build a Docker image that contains the server binary.
 - `coreclient`: Implements the protocol logic of the client component.
-The `coreclient` stores and manages a user's contacts, conversations, as well as the underlying MLS groups.
+The `coreclient` stores and manages a user's contacts, chats, as well as the underlying MLS groups.
 It provides a high-level API to make use of the protocol in the context of a messaging application.
 Just like the `backend`, the `coreclient` uses a type-based message verification approach.
 The crate